badong/badong.github.com/_posts/2012-03-9-general_cheatsheets.md

 System.out.println( sum );
 <% endhighlight %>
 6. View if port is running a process `lsof -w -n -i tcp:8888` then you can kill the port by doing `kill [pid]`
+7. `adb shell top -m 10` - to view the CPU process for android device.
+Make sure device is connected to PC